OIRNOIR/util/README.md

 Basic utility functions for working with Discord.js

-For primarily private use but published as GPLv3
+For primarily private use but published open source